 Annie Okra hits the target every time when it comes to scrubbing out our innards.
 Also known as “lady finger,” this nutritious green pod is rich in fiber as well as some other gluey stuff.
 This duo helps digest your dinner.
-Moving food particles smoothly on their way through the gut, they keep us regular.
+Moving food particles smoothly on their way through the gut, Okra keeps us regular.

 Okra is one of the few green veggies that offer lots of antioxidants, with all the benefits they bring for our eyes, skin, heart and lungs.
 Other vitamins in this little parcel are B, K, and folate.
 B vitamins promote healthy cells.
 K is an aid in memory, prevents blood clotting, and promotes healthy bone and prostate.
 And folate is kind to babies.
 The pods also deliver minerals.